 How are your employees affected by spending long hours behind the wheel while at work, and how can you keep them safe?
 These are the key issues to consider…

-We look at some of the common conditions that could be affecting your drivers and how you can support a healthy fleet.
+We’ve looked at some of the common conditions that could be affecting your drivers and offer some simple solutions to help keep them safe.

-A late finish attending a corporate evening, driving later at night or a lack of sleep are all contributing factors towards being fatigued at the wheel.
-Lack of sleep can be detrimental towards driving and the ability to respond effectively and quickly enough to conditions or incidents.
+Fatigue doesn’t just affect those employees who drive all day making deliveries or chasing sales appointments – a late finish attending a corporate evening, driving later at night or a lack of sleep are all contributing factors towards being fatigued at the wheel.

 Any impairment to the decision-making process creates risk and reduces the ability to stay safe on the roads.
-One in six crashes on major roads due to sleep deprivation results in death.
-What’s more, 40% of fatigue-related crashes involve commercial drivers who are often in larger vehicles.
+It’s estimated that 20-30% of fatal crashes on Australian roads are due to fatigue.

 2. Defective eyesight

 According to research, an estimated 2,900 injuries on our roads each year are caused by drivers with poor vision.